matfish2/vue-tables-2/readme.md

 You can listen to those complementary events on a parent component and use them to add and remove a *loading indicator*, respectively.

+`vue-tables.error` (server-side)

+Fires off if the server returns an invalid code.
+Sends through the error

 `vue-tables.row-click`

 Fires off after a row was clicked. sends through the row